-6. Assist in the development and implementation of advocacy strategies to change abusive laws, policies, and practices;
+3. Work with the Beirut Director in the development and implementation of local, regional, and international strategies to change abusive laws, policies, and practices in Lebanon;

-11. Travel domestically and overseas, as required, to conduct fact-finding missions;
+11. Travel domestically and overseas, as required, to carry out research and advocacy;

-13. Deliver outputs in a timely manner and be consistent with the agreed strategy and priorities of the US Program; and
+12. Deliver outputs in a timely manner and be consistent with the agreed strategy and priorities of the Program; and

-Experience: A minimum of three to five years of relevant experience is required.
+Experience: A minimum of three years of directly-related experience working on human rights or related issues in Lebanon is required.

 Related Skills and Knowledge:

-2. Ability to identify, research, analyze and effectively communicate important human rights developments is required.
+1. Ability to identify, research, analyze and effectively communicate important human rights developments in a timely and sophisticated fashion is required.

-3. Ability and sensitivity to conduct interviews with a wide range of people, including victims, witnesses, and government officials are required.
+2. Ability and sensitivity to conduct interviews with a wide range of people, including victims and witnesses are required.

-4. Ability to efficiently distil information about US immigration law/policy so as to focus time and effort on issues of greatest importance or issues that are most capable of being influenced is required.
+3. Ability to efficiently distil information about Lebanon so as to focus time and effort on issues of greatest importance or issues that are most capable of being influenced is required.

-6. Ability to identify and advise the US Program in developing and implementing advocacy strategies in order to seize advocacy opportunities is required.
+5. Ability to identify and advise the MENA division in developing and implementing advocacy strategies to seize advocacy opportunities is required.

-11. Strong interpersonal skills in order to work collaboratively within HRW, as well as with external partners, are required.
+8. Strong interpersonal skills, to work collaboratively within HRW as well as with local partners, government officials, and others are required.

-12. Ability to multi-task effectively, including having good planning and organizing skills, strong initiative and follow through, and ability to work well under pressure are required.
+10. Ability to multi-task effectively, including having good planning and organizing skills and ability to work under pressure are required.